 Career opportunities include recreational programs, Head Start, Pre-K, governess or nanny, family childcare provider, teacher’s assistant, family services programs,

-We have articulation agreements with Herkimer County Community College, Jefferson County Community College, Mohawk Valley Community College, and SUNY Canton.
+We have articulation agreements with Herkimer County Community College, Jefferson County Community College, Mohawk Valley Community College, SUNY Canton and SUNY Cobleskill.

 Instructor at the Charles H. Bohlen, Jr. Technical Center: